netomantonio/matrix-protocol/MAL_MATRIX_ARBITER_LAYER.md

 ### Arbitration Authority Boundaries
 - MAL MUST make final decisions on conflicts within its scope
+- MAL MUST NOT communicate outcomes directly to users
 - OIF MUST NOT attempt arbitration; it MUST only explain MAL outcomes
+- OIF MUST render all MAL outcomes using an Arbitration Explanation Template that includes at least:
+  - decision_id
+  - outcome
+  - winner/losers (if applicable)
+  - precedence_applied
+  - epistemic_rationale with moc_nodes cited
 - MEF MUST persist all MAL decisions as immutable Decision Records
 - MOC MUST provide policy configuration but MUST NOT override MAL decisions